-1. Supervise the involvement of the student in the various aspects of this ministry.

-2. Meet with the student each week to discuss his/her experience in this ministry.

-3. Help the student discover his/her strengths as well as lesser strengths.

-4. Make a final evaluation report to the Supervised Ministry Office.

-5. Attend the Mentor Training session or view the training resources provided for supervisors by the Supervised Ministry Office of NOBTS.

-II.
-The student's responsibilities will include:
+- 1. Supervise the involvement of the student in the various aspects of this ministry. - 2.
+Meet with the student each week to discuss his/her experience in this ministry. - 3.
+Help the student discover his/her strengths as well as lesser strengths. - 4.
+Make a final evaluation report to the Supervised Ministry Office. - 5.
+View the training resources provided for supervisors by the Supervised Ministry Office of NOBTS. - II.
+The student's responsibilities will include: - 1.